Thomas H. Bayly

-Thomas Henry Bayly (December 11, 1810 - June 23, 1856) was a United States nineteenth-century politician, slave owner, lawyer and judge from Virginia, and the son of Congressman Thomas M. Bayly.
+Thomas Henry Bayly (December 11, 1810 - June 23, 1856) was a United States nineteenth-century Democratic politician, planter, militia officer, lawyer and judge from Virginia's Eastern Shore, and the son of Federalist Congressman Thomas M. Bayly.

-Early and family life
+Early life and education

-Born at the family estate called "Mount Custis" near Drummondtown (now known as Accomac, Virginia), to then Virginia state senator and militia officer Thomas Monteagle Bayly and his wife.
-Although the senior Bayly served a term in the U.S. House of Representatives (1813–1815) during the War of 1812, he primarily operated a plantation using enslaved labor, and would also later again serve (part-time) in the Virginia House of Delegates and at the Virginia Constitutional Convention of 1829 representing Accomack County.
-Young Bayly received a private education suitable to his class, and went on to study law at the University of Virginia School of Law, graduating in 1829.
+Born at "Mount Custis" plantation near Drummondtown (the Accomack County seat now known as Accomac, Virginia), to the former Margaret Pettit Cropper and her husband, then Virginia state senator and militia officer Thomas Monteagle Bayly.
+He was the fourth of the couple's nine children, and had three elder brothers as well as a younger brother and four full sisters.
+His mother died when he was barely a teenager, and his father remarried (which marriage produced another son and two daughters).
+Bayly's ancestor, also Thomas Bayly, had emigrated to the Virginia colony more than a century earlier with two brothers, and each generation of the family had at least one boy with the name Thomas, although spelling of the family surname varied, especially during the colonial era (alternates included "Bailey" and "Bayley").
+The senior Bayly served a term in the U.S. House of Representatives (1813–1815) during the War of 1812, when this boy was an infant.
+His father primarily operated plantations using enslaved labor, and would also later again serve (part-time) in the Virginia House of Delegates, and represented Accomack County at the Virginia Constitutional Convention of 1829.
+Young Bayly received a private education suitable to his class, and traveled to Charlottesville to study law at the University of Virginia School of Law in 1828, graduating in 1829.

-Bayley married Evelyn Harrison May (1810–1897), one of the daughters of Judge John Fitzhugh May of Petersburg, who bore daughters Anna May Bayly (1840–1860) and Evelyn May Tiffany (1851–1929).

 Career

+Lawyer and planter

-Admitted to the bar in 1830, Bayly practiced law in Accomac County, Virginia and also operated the family plantation using enslaved labor, especially after his father's death in 1834.
+Admitted to the bar on October 12, 1831, Bayly practiced law in Accomac County and nearby areas.
+He also operated the family plantation using enslaved labor, especially after his father's death in 1834.
 In 1840, he owned 29 slaves.
 In 1850 Bayly owned 31 slaves (ten 10 years old or younger) as well as land worth $70,000.